sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 )
 ```

-Similar to the header JSX element we can implement to main and footer JSX element.
+Similar to the header JSX element, we can implement data injection to main and footer JSX elements.

-##### Injecting a string to JSX Element
+##### Injecting a string to a JSX Element

-In this section we only inject only strings
+In this section we inject only strings

 ```js
 const welcome = 'Welcome to 30 Days Of React'